Crab Bowl Classic: Future of the series: 2010–

 In 2007, the two teams agreed to schedule a rematch for September 6, 2010.
 Deborah Yow stated that, "The citizens of Maryland have made it clear they want this game."
 Alluding to the Navy athletic staff's perceived reticence, she added, "We got past the Charlotte situation."
 The delay in scheduling was attributed to the need for a three-way contract between Maryland, Navy, and the stadium tenants, the Baltimore Ravens.
 For this reason, a renewal as far off as 2014 was not seriously discussed.
 Ralph Friedgen said, "I would like to see it as an annual game, but that's not for me to decide."

-The 2010 game would be the first to award the Crab Bowl Trophy to the winner.
+The 2010 game would be the first to award The Crab Bowl to the winner.
 69,348 fans turned out to see the game at M&T Bank Stadium in Baltimore, which was considered a home game for Maryland.
 Navy dominated the game statistically, controlling the ball for nearly 40 minutes and gaining 485 yards.
 The Midshipmen also converted 10 of 18 third-down chances.
 But their errors and failure to convert near the goal line cost them dearly.
 Navy kicker Joe Buckley missed a 32-yard field goal attempt, quarterback Ricky Dobbs lost a fumble at the Maryland 1-yard line, and Maryland eventually walked away with a 17–14 victory.

-As of 2022, there are no future football games scheduled between Navy and Maryland.
+As of 2025, there are no future football games scheduled between Navy and Maryland.

 Trophy

-In 2010, the Touchdown Club of Annapolis commissioned the Crab Bowl Trophy, with underwriting by the D'Camera group.
+In 2010, the Touchdown Club of Annapolis commissioned The Crab Bowl trophy, with underwriting by the D'Camera group.
 The trophy is a large "pewter bowl overflowing with pewter crabs", meant to be replicas of the Chesapeake Bay blue crab.
 The bowl "rests atop a mahogany base", engraved with "the results of the twenty previous Maryland-Navy games", which reach back to the rivalry's origin in 1905.
 It was designed by Tilghman Company, a family-owned jewelry store in Annapolis, Maryland.
 The Touchdown Club, founded in 1954, has been associated with both teams for a long time, and annually hosts a dinner honoring both teams.
 The trophy has been well received; the Terrapins' Testudo Times newspaper said that having the trophy "awarded by a third party" rather than "having a trophy dreamed up by the administrations at each school to create a more 'rivalry-y' feel" makes the award seem "more legitimate and less cheesy".
 Sports Illustrated included the award in its list of the 40 most "Unusual Trophies in College Football".